10 Interview Questions to Ask Managed Service Providers When Vetting Partners

 Make yourself comfortable about the level of incident and penetration monitoring they have in place.
 Ensure that their incident response plan – including service restoration – is adequate.

 Don’t shy away from this one.
 There shouldn’t be any issue with their ability to provide references to current customers.
 Everybody has skeletons in the closet – try to find out why past customers moved to another provider.
 Did the end clients choose the provider or did they fall into it as a result of an M&A?
 That’s not necessarily a bad thing, but you deserve to know.
 When you talk to their references, ask if they feel the MSP delivered on what they promised both contractually and verbally.
 Ask if they can better compete in their vertical.

-Shop for More Than Just Value
+Choose an MSP That Provides More Than Just Value

 A good MSP will offer intelligent and experienced technology professionals, powerful and insightful tools, and, without exception, employ industry-accepted best practices.
 Further, they will be able to provide data protection that complies with all pertinent regulatory requirements.

 To understand the real value of managed services, you have to ask the right questions by placing the emphasis on your desired business outcomes and understanding the true ROI of managed services.

 It all boils down to an open, honest discussion with your potential provider.
 Think through what questions you will ask the MSP before the meeting.
 Find out what differentiates them and how valuable their managed services offerings really are.